Banking Sector Reform Tracker

 Amend Bank Secrecy Law (to meet FATF/IMF criteria)

 Partial reform enacted, further amendments pending.
 Law No. 1/2025 grants Special Investigation Commission (SIC) full access, but implementation lags due to lack of a BdL circular regulating procedures.
 Still allows discretionary opacity; obstructs SIC and AQR data access.
 The practical ability of institutions to act without political interference; The lack of automatic enforcement without further decrees; Concerns about appeal mechanisms that may delay or dilute effectiveness.
+A draft implementing decree for Article 3 was placed on the Cabinet agenda in early Oct 2025 to operationalize data-access procedures.

 Parliament